home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 - Users are previously authenticated via Home Assistant.
 Authentication is not required.

 :::tip
-Configuration of path and port information may be queried via  [Addons info api endpoint](/docs/api/supervisor/endpoints/#addons).
-If the Home Assistant url is required by your addon, Ingress adds a request header `X-Ingress-Path` which may be filtered to obtain the base url.
+Configuration of path and port information may be queried via [add-ons info API endpoint](/docs/api/supervisor/endpoints/#addons).
+If the Home Assistant URL is required by your addon, Ingress adds a request header `X-Ingress-Path` which may be filtered to obtain the base URL.
 :::

 Ingress API gateway supports the following: